 You Get More From the Military Than Just Homeland Security Training

 Why is it so important to have people around you who understand where you are coming from as a military veteran?
 In part, it’s because your service will have changed you.
 And we’re not just talking about the haircut.

 It started in bootcamp.
 You had new values drilled into you, important ones, like:

 If you don’t think that employers of all types, particularly those in homeland security, value those qualities, think again.
-That history of service is going to count for a lot in your job search.
-A degree will get you in the right stack of resumes; your status as a veteran will land you on top.
+That history of service could count for a lot in your job search.

 2021 US Bureau of Labor Statistics salary and employment figures for Public Safety Telecommunicators, Emergency Management Directors, Firefighters, and Police and Detectives reflect national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed June 2022.